cowboy/battlelog-hacks/README.md

 * <del>Remembers and auto-re-applies server browser sorting preference.</del> **Fixed!**
 * Automatically selects the first server in the server browser after refreshing or sorting.
 * Prevents the server browser from scrolling to the top of the page on refresh.
-* Remembers Com center friends list shown/collapsed state.
+* Ensures that Com center Online friends starts opened, while Offline friends starts collapsed.

 ## What might this script do in the future?